Cross-validation on Extreme Regions: Extreme values, extreme risk and cross-validation: framework

-where $T_j = \{1,\ldots, n\} \backslash V_j$.
-In the sequel we shall often refer to $V_{1:K}$ as the \emph{sequence of masks} because the validation sets are masked at the training step.
 For clarity reasons, we suppose further that $n$ is divisible by $K$ so that $n/K$ is an integer.
-This condition guarantees, in the case of $K$-fold cross validation, that all validation sets have the same cardinal $n_{V}=n/K$.
-We also need the sequence of masks to satisfy a certain balance condition which is expressed below. \begin{assumption}[Mask property] The sequence of masks $V_1,V_2,\dots V_K$ satisfies
+This condition guarantees, in the case of $K$-fold cross-validation, that all validation sets have the same cardinal $n_{V}=n/K$.
+We also need the sequence of validation/training sets to satisfy a certain balance condition which is expressed below.